pavel-demin/red-pitaya-notes/alpine.md

 -----

  - Download [SD card image zip file]({{ site.release-image }}).
+ - Take a freshly unpacked micro SD card factory-formatted with the FAT32 file system.
- - Copy the contents of the SD card image zip file to an SD card.
+ - Copy the contents of the SD card image zip file to the micro SD card.
  - Optionally, to start one of the applications automatically at boot time, copy its `start.sh` file from `apps/<application>` to the topmost directory on the SD card.
- - Insert the SD card in Red Pitaya and connect the power.
+ - Install the micro SD card in the Red Pitaya board and connect the power.
  - Applications can be started from the web interface.

 The default password for the `root` account is `changeme`.